 - “plush and comfortable”

-- “large, spacious, comfortable, clean, stylist, interesting, surreal”
+- “large, spacious, comfortable, clean, stylish, interesting, surreal”

 - “just lovely”